meetakinkunmi/Chi-square-Analysis-of-Direct-Marketing-Campaign-of-Portuguese-Banking-Institution/README.md

 |p-value        |0.0000             |
 |df             |3.0000             |

-- `Decision:` Since p-value (0.00) < 0.05, we therefore fail to accept the null hypothesis and conclude that there is an association between marital status of customers and customer's decision to subscribe to Term Deposit.
+- **Decision:** Since p-value (0.00) < 0.05, we therefore fail to accept the null hypothesis and conclude that there is an association between marital status of customers and customer's decision to subscribe to Term Deposit.

 ## Conclusion

+Term Deposit can be referred to as a financial product where a customer commits a certain sum of money for a fixed or predetermined period in exchange for a fixed exchange rate.